MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 [6]: publication-connect-bot-to-azure-bot-service-channels.md
 [7]: configuration-hand-off-omnichannel.md

 <sup>1</sup> If you also have the Teams channel enabled, you need to follow the configuration instructions on the [Configure SSO for Teams channel](configure-sso-teams.md) documentation.
-Failing to configure the Teams SSO settings as instructed on that page will cause your users to always fail authentication when using the Teams channel.
+Failing to configure the Teams SSO settings as instructed on that page causes your users to always fail authentication when using the Teams channel.

 <sup>2</sup> Only the live chat channel is supported.
 For more information, see [Configure hand-off to Dynamics 365 Customer Service](configuration-hand-off-omnichannel.md).